Kenneth W. Rendell: The International Museum of World War II

-In 1959 Rendell began collecting documents about World War II.
+In 1959, Rendell began collecting documents about World War II.
 Over the next 50 years this informal effort grew into an organized and serious endeavor to represent the human story of the causes and consequences of World War II.
 During the 1960s and 1970s, when there was often little interest in such material at auctions, even from government libraries and archives, he readily (and inexpensively) bought entire collections.
-He eventually established The International Museum of World War II in a 10,000-square-foot building near Boston, a place, declared Architectural Digest, where "More than 6,000 Artifacts Put History into Unforgettable Perspective."
+He eventually established The International Museum of World War II in a 10000 sqft building near Boston, a place, declared Architectural Digest, where "More than 6,000 Artifacts Put History into Unforgettable Perspective."
 The Boston Globe described the museum as "an evocative and jaw-dropping collection of more than 6,000 wartime artifacts Rendell has gathered over four decades," and "very much an extension of its creator and his passion for the subject."
 A subsequent Town & Country article noted, "Unlike at most museums, visitors here are allowed to touch the items, if ever so gently."

-In 2009 Rendell showcased his World War II document collection with the first of two books, World War II: Saving the Reality.
-In her foreword Doris Kearns Goodwin wrote: "Through this unparalleled collection of original letters and artifacts, we follow the story of the war, not as historians after the fact, but by the side of the leaders and the people who lived and died during those dramatic years."
+In 2009, Rendell showcased his World War II document collection with the first of two books, World War II: Saving the Reality.
+In her foreword, Doris Kearns Goodwin wrote: "Through this unparalleled collection of original letters and artifacts, we follow the story of the war, not as historians after the fact, but by the side of the leaders and the people who lived and died during those dramatic years."
 In his foreword to 2013's Politics, War and Personality: Fifty Iconic World War II Documents That Changed the World, John S.D.
 Eisenhower wrote: "Virtual reality dominates our lives.
 This museum is doubly refreshing … authenticity is not only the norm, it is demanded … every item is authentic, original and real."
 The museum was regularly acknowledged for its original approach and world-class content.
 On April 12, 2016, The Power of Anti-Semitism: The March to the Holocaust, 1919-1939, an exhibition developed by Rendell from the museum's collections, debuted at the New-York Historical Society and ran through July 31.
 An 80-page companion book of the same name, written by Rendell, was published simultaneously.
 The Wall Street Journal described the exhibit as "powerful," while the director of the New-York Historical Society deemed it "a new—and path-breaking—understanding of the trajectory of anti-Semitism in Europe."